web-platform-tests/rfcs/rfcs/interop_2023.md

 - Is this area a problem for web developers?
 For example, survey data and browser bug counts can help.
 - Is this area a problem for users?
 - How widely used is this feature?
 For example, [use counters](https://www.chromestatus.com/metrics/feature/popularity), [HTTP Archive](https://httparchive.org/) and [State of CSS](https://2021.stateofcss.com/en-US/features/) can help.
-- Standard/specification for this feature.
+- Specification for this feature.
 - A list of tests on wpt.fyi which will be used to score progress towards interoperability on the feature.

 #### Investigation efforts